Aywen1/reciteeasily/README.md

 ## ⚙️ Instructions
 1. In this software, you must use a revision sheet which has been established from a specific OpenOffice template.
 In the "Template OpenOffice" folder at the root you will find:
-- Template.odt which is the blank template to use
+- Template.ott which is the blank template to use
-- Example of sheet.odt which is an example of a sheet Learn more about Open Office templates to understand how to use this template.
+- Example of sheet.odt which is an example of a sheet

+To use this template, you must use [Open Office Styles and Formatting](https://wiki.openoffice.org/wiki/FR/Documentation/Writer_Guide/Styliste#:~:text=Pour%20ouvrir%20la%20fen%C3%AAtre%20Styles,S%C3%A9lectionnez%20Format%20%3E%20Styles%20et%20formatage.).

 2. Then, when your course is written, it is necessary to export this file in .html format from the Open Office interface.